-KAR participates in a number of arrangements where it receives a model and will exercise investment discretion.
+KAR participates in a number of arrangements where it receives a model and will exercise investment discretion for Wealth Advisory clients invested in such model portfolios.
 It is at KAR's discretion whether or not and to what extent to implement the models or each recommendation.
-KAR utilizes these models in its Wealth Advisory division.
+In certain other cases, KAR contracts with subadvisers who have discretion over Wealth Advisory clients' assets allocated to the sub-adviser's strategy or strategies.

-Financial Planning: The Firm offers customized financial planning services, including retirement and cash-flow planning, risk management, estate planning and wealth transfer, charitable gifting solutions and tax management.
-The Firm often utilizes strategic third-party business partners who are experts in each of these complex subjects to provide customized solutions for our clients.
+Financial Planning: KARWA offers customized financial planning services, including retirement and cash-flow planning, risk management, estate planning and wealth transfer, charitable gifting solutions and tax planning.
+The Firm often utilizes strategic third-party business partners who are experts in such complex areas to provide customized solutions for our clients.